Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 In the fermionized picture, the ground state of the system at density $n_{l}$ will be that of a fully filled LL with index $l$, which will be the LLL at this density.
 The bosonic many-body wave function of this state is then constructed as \cite{wei2023chiral}

-where $z_{i} = x_{i} + \iu y_{i}$ is the 2D coordinate of the $i$th fermion and $\Psi^{(l)}_{\mathrm{F}}$ is a Slater determinant of the single-particle wave functions corresponding to the fully filled LLL.
+where $z_{i} = x_{i} + \iu y_{i}$ is the complex 2D coordinate of the $i$th fermion and $\Psi^{(l)}_{\mathrm{F}}$ is a Slater determinant of the single-particle wave functions corresponding to the fully filled LLL.
 In symmetric gauge $\mathbf{a}(\vec{r}) = \pi n ({-}y, x, 0)$, the single-particle wave functions adopt the usual forms involving Laguerre polynomials.
 The wave function of Eq.\ \eqref{eq:WFPhiBl} describes a chiral spin liquid (CSL) and corresponds to a phase where all momenta on the moat are simultaneously occupied and no condensation occurs \cite{sedrakyan2014absence}.
-Moreover, when the average density $n$ is not exactly equal to one of the $n_{l}$, but rather $n_{l+1} < n < n_{l}$, the system may undergo phase separation into two such CSL phases with densities $n_{l+1}$ and $n_{l}$, in such a way that $n = \alpha n_{l} + (1 - \alpha) n_{l+1}$ where $\alpha$ is the volume fraction occupied by the phase with density $n_{l}$.

-When the (spinless) bosons interact with a Dirac-delta potential $V_{\mathbf{0}} \delta(\vec{r})$, the flux-attachment procedure leads to a system of noninteracting fermions due to the Pauli exclusion principle.
+When the (spinless) bosons interact with a Dirac-delta potential $V_{0} \delta(\vec{r})$, the flux-attachment procedure leads to a system of noninteracting fermions due to the Pauli exclusion principle.
 However, when the interaction is somewhat long-ranged, the correlation energy will not vanish.
-Instead, in the case of the bilayer potential it will be given by
+Instead, for fermionized bosons in the $l$th LL interacting via a potential with momentum-space kernel $v_{\dimlessMarker{q}}$ it is given by